Rice University: Rankings and reputation

 Rice was ranked tied at 17th among national universities and 108th among global universities, 6th for "best undergraduate teaching", 5th for "Best Value", and tied for 16th "Most Innovative" among national universities in the U.S. by U.S. News & World Report in its 2022 edition.
-In 2024, 'Forbes' magazine ranked Rice University 9th nationally among 500 liberal arts colleges, universities and service academies, 1st among universities in the south, and 9th among research universities.
+In 2024, Forbes magazine ranked Rice University 9th nationally among 500 liberal arts colleges, universities and service academies, 1st among universities in the south, and 9th among research universities.

 In 2020, Rice was ranked 105th in the world by the Times Higher Education World University Rankings.
 In 2020, Rice was ranked tied for 95th internationally (41st nationally) by the Academic Ranking of World Universities.
-Rice University was also ranked 85th globally in 2020 by QS World University Rankings.
+Rice was also ranked 85th globally in 2020 by QS World University Rankings.

 The Princeton Review ranked Rice as one of the top 50 best value private colleges in its 2020 edition.